+They were so common that we hardly noticed them.
+They were the part of Punjabi folklore.
+For example, the unmarried girls were compared with them, saying that these girls are like sparrows chirping all day in the verandahs of their parents and will also fly away when married.
 Whole day, they will dart inside and out bringing semi dry grass stubble for construction of the nest.
 There was chirping all day.
 There was a mulberry tree in our courtyard where in the evening these birds rested in its cool and secure boughs.
 The cacophony in the evening would be ear… Read More »Rediscovering the house sparrows

 Yes, I am not a Scheherazade, the famous woman -never ending story teller of ‘Arabian Nights‘ who could keep you on the edge of seat and weave a magical tale from the previous tale.
 She kept her husband prince Shahryar spellbound with a new story every night but never completed it and kept the end for next day to avoid being killed by her husband.
 The king, in order to listen the climax did not kill her.
 She told the tales for thousand and one night.
 During this period, the prince fell slowly in love with her and revoked his vow… Read More »I am not a Scheherazade!